Due to COVID-19, Cuyamaca College is closed until further notice.

 of satisfactory completion of said prerequisite at the Cuyamaca College Counseling

-- Concurrent enrollment students may register for either day or extended day courses,
+- Concurrent enrollment students may register for courses in any modality- (in-person,

-but are limited to a total of no more than 11 units per term (8 for summer session).
+online, hybrid), but are limited to a total of 11 units per term (8 for summer session).

-- State law places a limit on the number of HS/CC students who may enroll in Exercise
+- State law places a limit on the number of high school students who may enroll in Exercise

 - All classes taken at Cuyamaca College are for college credit.
-Enrollment in the HS/CC
+Enrollment in this program

-program will establish a permanent college record.
-Please be aware that all grades
+will establish a permanent college record.
+Please be aware that all grades received,

-received or excessive drops have implications for future status, including financial
+and/ or excessive drops have implications for future academic and eligibility status-

 - Courses taken for college credit may be used to meet high school graduation requirements;

-however, this determination is made solely by the high school district.
+however, this determination is made solely by the high school.

 - High school students will need to provide transportation to and from the college,